Porcelaine: Striking Appearance

 Care Needs

-Caring for a Porcelaine requires a balance of physical and mental stimulation and attention to its grooming needs.
+Caring for this breed requires a balance of physical and mental stimulation and attention to its grooming needs.
 Being an active breed, regular exercise is a must.
-Long daily walks, vigorous play sessions, or even participating in dog sports such as tracking or agility will help keep the Porcelaine healthy and content.
+Long daily walks, vigorous play sessions, or even participating in dog sports such as tracking or agility will help keep it healthy and content.

 As for grooming, their short coat requires minimal upkeep.
 Weekly brushing will help remove loose hair and keep the coat looking its best.
 Bathing should only be done as needed, as the coat has natural oils that maintain its sheen and protect the skin.